TobleMiner/shoreline/README.md

 SIZE                         # Get size of drawing surface OFFSET <x> <y>               # Apply offset (x,y) to all further pixel draws on this connection
 ```

+## Alpha blending

+By default alpha blending is disabled.
+This might cause images that contain transparency to be displayed incorrectly.
+You can enable alpha blending
+at compile time by adding `ALPHA_BLENDING` to the `FEATURES` environment variable.
+However, be warned this will have a large impact on performance
+since each pixel drawn turns into a memory read, modify, write instead of just a memory write.

 ## Statistics